cjdev/burninator/README.md

 If the first time installing, create a `data` directory on the root directory.

+Copy the `./.env.sample` file to `./.env` and fill in settings as needed.

 #### Running the app locally

 Concurrently, in separate consoles, run: